 There are few, if any, dental treatments that put patients on edge more than root canals.
 At Painted Skies Dental Center, we want to put your mind at ease.
 Root canal therapy will actually significantly relieve pain and protect smiles from unnecessary tooth extraction.
 Root canals are recommended when dental decay or damage reaches the innermost layer of the teeth called pulp.
-The entire nerve system of the tooth is housed within the pulp, and when decay or damage accesses the nerve, the result is severe pain and dental sensitivity that often precede root canal therapy and have earned it a bad reputation.
-When we provide root canal therapy, patients experience significant pain relief, and these treatments often allow our team to save a tooth that may otherwise need to be extracted.
+The entire nerve system of the tooth is housed within the pulp, and when decay or damage accesses the nerve, the result is severe pain and dental sensitivity that often precede root canal therapy, earning it a bad reputation.
+When we provide root canal therapy in our Las Cruces, NM dental office, patients experience significant pain relief, and these treatments often allow our team to save a tooth that may otherwise need to be extracted.
 If you’re experiencing symptoms that may precede root canal therapy, please call our Las Cruces dental team right away.
 We’ll discuss your symptoms over the phone, and if you likely need root canal treatment, we’ll get you in to see our team right away.

 Most patients expect root canal therapy to be painful, but actually, you’ll likely feel much better after the procedure.
 We begin by numbing the area around the tooth.
 Then, we drill from the top of the tooth into the pulp.
 The dentist removes the pulp and nerve tissue.
 The tooth is refilled with a biocompatible substance called gutta percha.
 The access hole is resealed, and in most cases, we also place a dental crown to protect and strengthen the root canal treated tooth.